Knoblauchpilze/bsgalone/README.md

 One drawback of this is that the `NetworkSystem` will grow quite a bit due to handling all the components we have in the game.
 The plus is that there's a single place which should deal with network communication.
 We could possibly also include the various reconciliation mechanisms here.

 Finally the [Documentation of Space Station 14](https://docs.spacestation14.com/en/robust-toolbox/ecs.html) indicates some sort of `dirty` property to attach to component which would make the job of the `NetworkSystem` easier: by checking this we know if it should send data to the network or not.
-This is quite interesting as it allows to not keep track internally in the system of the previous states of all components to detect modification.
+This is quite interesting as it allows to not keep track internally in the system of the previous states of all components to detect modifications.

 ### Possible solution